THE GUIDE

 For wavy to curly textures

 Ethereal air dry isn't a technique.
-It's a relationship with your hair — one built on understanding what it actually does when you leave it alone, then working with that, not against it.
+It's a relationship with your hair.
+One built on understanding what it actually does when you leave it alone, then working with that, not against it.
 Soft, lived-in definition.
 Not uniform.
 Not forced.
 Yours.

 What we're unlearning